Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Introduction

 \section{Introduction}

-Uplift modeling \cite{Grimmer2017-rl, Guelman2015-qe, Gutierrez2016-co, Kunzel2017-ko, Rzepakowski2012-br, Soltys2015-be, Wager2015-sd, Zaniewicz2013-rt, Zhao2017-kg, zhao2019uplift}, also known as heterogeneous treatment effect estimation or incremental modeling, is a technique designed to estimate the individual treatment effect (ITE) of an intervention.
-It can be used for optimizing user targeting and personalization in many areas, including promotion, advertisement, customer service, recommendation system and product design.
-Most typically, such optimization is achieved by first estimating the treatment effect of the intervention or product experience on each user and then delivering the treatment condition to the users with the largest estimated uplift.
+Uplift modeling \cite{chen2022imbalance,Grimmer2017-rl,guelman2015uplift,Gutierrez2016-co,Kunzel2017-ko,mouloud2020adapting,olaya2020survey,Rzepakowski2012-br,Soltys2015-be,teinemaa2021uplift,Wager2015-sd,Zaniewicz2013-rt,Zhao2017-kg,zhao2019uplift}, also known as heterogeneous treatment effect estimation or incremental modeling, is a technique designed to estimate the individual treatment effect (ITE) or the conditional average treatment effect (CATE) of an intervention.
+It is often used for user targeting, budget allocation, and personalization applications, including customer relationship management, promotion and incentives, advertisement, customer service, recommendation systems, and product design.
+Such optimization is achieved by first estimating the ITE/CATE of the treatment for a user or group of users, and then delivering the optimal treatment strategy by considering the potential lift by and cost of the treatment.
+For example, it is often desired to target a product advertisement to users on whom the ads are likely to lift purchase conversion (a positive treatment effect) and skip users on whom the ads cannot make a difference on purchase conversion (a treatment effect close to $0$).

-Using informative and predictive features is key for the performance of an uplift model.
-In practice, there is often a rich set of features that can be used to build a model.
+In practice, there is often a rich set of features that can be used to build an uplift model.
 However, using all of the available features in the model can lead to computational inefficiency, over-fitting, high maintenance workload, and model interpretation challenges.
-Consequently, feature selection becomes an essential step to leverage the benefits of a rich feature set and to reduce the associated cost.
-A feature selection method calculates an importance score for each feature and then ranks them based on the score.
-An uplift model can then be built based on the most important features.
-Focusing on the important features only has multiple benefits for uplift modeling applications: (1) faster computation speed for model training; (2) more accurate prediction by avoiding over-fitting; (3 lower maintenance cost for data pipelines; and (4) easier model interpretation and diagnostics.
+A feature selection method screens the large feature space and picks the important features for the model, and then the uplift model can be built based on the most important features.
+The feature selection step is beneficial for uplift modeling in multiple aspects: (1) faster computation speed for model training with fewer features; (2) more robust prediction by avoiding over-fitting; (3) lower maintenance cost for data pipelines; and (4) easier model interpretation and diagnostics.
+As Radcliffe and Surry \cite{radcliffe2011real} noted, feature selection is actually of greater importance to improve model quality and stability in uplift modeling than in conventional modeling because uplift models estimate the difference between two outcomes (considered as a second-order problem), which is often small relative to the direct outcomes (which traditional models estimate), increasing the risk of over-fitting markedly.